patternfly/patternfly/src/patternfly/components/Label/examples/Label.md

 ```

 ### Overflow
+This style of label is used to indicate overflow within a label group.
 ```hbs
 {{#> label label--id="overflow" label--IsOverflow="true"}}
   Overflow
 {{/label}}
 ```

+### Editable
-### Editable label behavior must be handled with JavaScript.
+**Note: Editable label behavior must be handled with JavaScript.**
 * `.pf-c-inline-edit__editable-text` onClick event should:
   * Set `.pf-m-editable-active` on `.pf-c-label`
   * Set `contenteditable="true"` on `.pf-c-inline-edit__editable-text`